zoe-arbuckle/noteherder/README.md

 ## Super Mega Bonus Credit
 * Add another authentication method to your app, such as Twitter, Facebook, Google, email/password, etc.
 * Remember, the Firebase docs are your friend

+# Day 11 Homework -
+* Make the sign in page prettier

+## Super Mega Bonus Credit
+* Add a rich text editor to the form